radius-project/docs/docs/content/guides/operations/providers/azure-provider/howto-azure-provider-sp/index.md

 ---
 type: docs
-title: "How-To: Configure the Azure cloud provider"
+title: "How-To: Configure the Azure cloud provider with Service Principal"
-linkTitle: "Configure Azure provider"
+linkTitle: "Azure provider with Service Principal"
-description: "Learn how to configure the Azure provider for your Radius Environment"
+description: "Learn how to configure the Azure provider with Service Principal for your Radius Environment"
-weight: 200
+weight: 100
 categories: "How-To"
 tags: ["Azure"]
 ---